 Most iconic moment: Shannel – “I am beautiful”

 The season that started it all.
-Although the inaugural season of the Emmy-winning franchise – also known as the “lost season” – is responsible for catapulting over 150 drag entertainters to mainstream success and launching a drag empire, it doesn’t feel like quintessential Drag Race.
-The lack of Snatch Game can be felt on rewatch and because of that vaseline filter (and Rebecca Glasscock’s entrance lewk), it’s impossible to watch without our retinas taking a bit of a hit.
+While the inaugural season of the franchise – also known as the “Lost Season” – is responsible for catapulting over three hundred drag entertainters to mainstream success and launching a drag empire, it doesn’t feel like quintessential Drag Race.
+Snatch Game didn’t exist and, because of that vaseline filter, it’s impossible to watch without our retinas taking a bit of a hit.
 Oh, and the budget?
 Non-existent.
-Despite this, we couldn’t possibly think of a better competitor than Bebe Zahara Benet to represent Drag Race as the franchise’s first ever crowned queen (Jungle Kitty did that).
-Ongina also broke boundaries for queer people on the small screen when she bravely came out as HIV-positive to RuPaul and her fellow contestants, creating a much-needed discussion about attitudes and stigmas towards those living with HIV.
-Also, the beauty of season one is how the contestants didn’t come prepared with hit-or-miss catchphrases to solidify their brands, or reign in their personalities out of fear of how they would be perceived by fans.
+Nevertheless, we couldn’t possibly think of a more fitting competitor than Bebe Zahara Benet to represent Drag Race as the franchise’s first-ever crowned queen (stream ‘Jungle Kitty’ now or suffer a fate worse than death).
+Ongina also broke boundaries for queer visibility on the small screen when she bravely came out as HIV-positive to RuPaul and her fellow queens, igniting a much-needed discussion re attitudes and stigmas towards those living with the virus.
+The beauty of season one, we should add, is how the contestants didn’t come equipped with hit-or-miss catchphrases to solidify their brands or reign in their personalities out of fear of how they would be perceived by fans.
 If this was a ranking based on authenticity, season one would easily take the top spot.

 Most iconic moment: Brooke Lynn Hytes vs Yvie Oddly – Sorry Not Sorry